Category Archives: Synesis

 In subjectifying understanding — what I prefer to call synetic understanding, or synesis — one continues to understand objectively, but this objectivity is developed from a shifted subjectivity.
 This subjectivity is the true “objective” of the effort.

 This absolutely does not mean objective fact is made secondary to feelings and tastes.
 On the contrary, objective rigor is required to discover the subjective truth upon which the objectivity stands (thus the term under-standing).
 Success means learning how another subjectivity makes coherent objective and subjective sense of the world.
-As Geertz eloquently asserted, this does not entail some kind of empathic miracle involving soul transplants or mystical unions.
+As Geertz eloquently observed, this does not entail some kind of empathic miracle involving soul transplants or mystical unions.
 It involves deep learning that permanently changes how we see.

 But, then… maybe it is mystical.
 The kind of change of mind that result from synesis can have very strange effects that resemble religious conversion.
 In fact, I believe religious conversion is the same phenomenon, one where the shifted understanding is so comprehensive it overwhelms all prior understanding.
 After experiencing this firsthand myself, and I find it impossible to read about religious conversions and not recognize my own experiences in them.
 So what if their shift resulted in convictions about the nature of reality that I find non-credible: I think the medium is the message, and the ostensible “good news” is an artifact of the change.